shenhuiying2017/azure-docs.es-es/articles/data-lake-store/data-lake-store-manage-use-nodejs.md

 <properties
-   pageTitle="Administración de Almacenes de Azure Data Lake mediante Azure SDK para Node.js | Microsoft Azure" description="Obtenga información sobre cómo administrar cuentas del Almacén de Data Lake y el sistema de archivos." services="data-lake-store" documentationCenter="" authors="nitinme"
+   pageTitle="Get started with Azure Data Lake Stores using Azure SDK for Node.js | Microsoft Azure" description="Learn how to use Node.js to work with Data Lake Store accounts and the file system." services="data-lake-store" documentationCenter="" authors="nitinme"